Tuesday, April 22

 We will never know what would cause people to do this senseless act of violence.
 To take random lives, to scar countless people and families of those people both physically and emotionally for absolutely no reason.
 One thing I personally will not understand is why we as a society seem to have no problem putting someone we know is completely guilty of these horrible acts into prison - providing both shelter and three full meals a day - but we will save that for another time.

 One thing that has been unbelievable is the sense of resiliency that those people involved, and the entire East Coast has shown.
 Starting with the BostonStrong moto they began to regroup and support each other.
-They have dusted their self off and today is the day that everyone will run the marathon in Boston again.
+They have dusted their self off and next week is the day that everyone will run the marathon in Boston again.
 I wish I could be there in person to show some support - but don't count on me running anywhere anytime soon.